 Osm = (2) (Na+) + BUN/2.8 + Glucose/18 + EtOH/4.6 + Isopropanol/6.0 + MeOH/3.2 + Ethylene glycol/6.2

-In the above formula, if, for example, an ingestion of methanol is suspected, the osmolality should be calculated using the sodium, BUN, and glucose.
+In the above formula, if, for example, methanol ingestion is suspected, the osmolality should be calculated using the sodium, BUN, and glucose levels.
 The ethanol level is also measured and then factored into the equation.
 If isopropanol and ethylene glycol are not suspected, they can be eliminated from the equation.
 Then, once the osmolar gap is determined, multiply the osmolar gap by 3.2 to determine the estimated methanol level.

 It is important to recognize that neither the presence nor absence of an osmolar gap can be used to confirm or exclude a toxic alcohol ingestion.
-With both methanol and ethylene glycol, the alcohols are metabolized from an alcohol to an aldehyde, and ultimately to an acid.
+Both methanol and ethylene glycol are metabolized from an alcohol to an aldehyde, and ultimately to an acid.
 As such, shortly after an ingestion, the patient may have an osmolar gap without an anion gap.
 Similarly, in the later stages of an ingestion, a patient may have an anion gap without an osmolar gap.

 The prehospital care provider has several important tasks.
-First, the prehospital provider should search for any empty containers near the patient.
-In addition, a blood sugar level should be obtained on anyone who appears intoxicated.
+The first is to search for any empty containers near the patient.
+The second is to obtain a blood sugar level on anyone who appears intoxicated.
 Local protocols and the skill level of the provider dictate additional prehospital care for patients with altered mental status.

 As with all emergency patients, initial treatment should focus on the airway, breathing, and circulation.
 Gastric decontamination is rarely necessary for any of the alcohols.
 An exception to this may be a patient who presents immediately after ingestion of a toxic alcohol in whom one might reasonably expect to be able to recover a significant amount of the toxin via aspiration through a nasogastric tube.

 Once either methanol or ethylene glycol intoxication are suspected, treatment should be initiated without delay.
-Fortunately, since both alcohols are metabolized by alcohol dehydrogenase, the treatment is the same, and differentiating which of the two toxic alcohols is responsible is not necessary before implementing treatment.[21]
+Fortunately, since both of those alcohols are metabolized by alcohol dehydrogenase, the treatment is the same, and determining which of them is responsible is not necessary before implementing treatment.[24]

 The primary antidotal treatment of methanol or ethylene glycol involves blocking alcohol dehydrogenase.
-This enzyme can be inhibited by either ethanol or fomepizole.[22, 23, 24] Toxic alcohol levels are frequently not immediately available.
+This enzyme can be inhibited by either ethanol or fomepizole.[25, 26, 27] Toxic alcohol levels are frequently not immediately available.
 Thus, ideally, if methanol or ethylene glycol poisoning is suspected, the patient should receive a loading dose of fomepizole while the levels are being obtained.
 Because the next dose of fomepizole is not due for an additional 12 hours, this strategy allows 12 hours for the blood to be processed at a reference laboratory before additional treatment is needed.

 Inhibition of alcohol dehydrogenase with ethanol may be substituted for treatment with fomepizole (see below), though studies have highlighted the greater safety of fomepizole as a treatment, when available.[11]
 In some patients, treatment with fomepizole alone may represent definitive treatment and can prevent the need for hemodialysis.[28]